teddymacn/ml_in_action_study_notes/README.md

-# The book "Machine Learning in Action" study notes.
+# Machine Learning in Action Study Notes

 The purpose of this repo is to keep my notes when studying machine learning algorithms.